Some Pharmaceutical Benefits Scheme (PBS) subsidised medicines need written authority approval from us before they can be prescribed.

 The PBS subsidises sapropterin for patients with tetrahydrobiopterin (BH4) deficiency.

-The PBS subsidises biological agents for patients with severe refractory Crohn's disease.
+The PBS subsidises biological disease modifying drugs for adult patients with severe Crohn's disease.

 The PBS subsidises TNF alfa antagonists for paediatric patients with Crohn's disease.